aidh-aadil/sparky-bot/README.md

 - `avatar` : Fetch user avatar
 - `banner` : Fetch user banner if they have one
 - `github-profile` : Fetch a github profile based on the given username
+- `channel-info` : View some information about a specific channel

 ### Moderation commands